ISAITB/docs-tdl/source/handlers/index.rst

 An important note here is that the XPath expression passed in ``xpathexpression`` is meant to be a string.
 This means that to run an expression as-is you need to wrap it in quotes.
-This is because the content of the ``input`` element can also be an expression that you want to evaluate to give you the expression to use.
+This is because the content of the ``input`` element can also be an expression that you want to evaluate to give you the final expression to use.
 The following example illustrates both cases:

 .. code-block:: xml